code-with-amitk/Code-examples/Threads_Processes_IPC/Threads/README.md

 - When process stack overflows, kernel provides that process with more stack automatically.
 When it becomes unmanagable it hangs.
 - **Thread Stacks** When process has multiple threads, Each thread will have its own stack.
   - When thread stack overflows, kernel is not aware(since its entity inside process), user space process need to take care of it.

+<a name=sy></a>
+### Synchronization needed to access shared resource
+if same function is executed by 2/more threads and resources are not thread safe, output is unpredictable.
+[2 Threads Executing same function](/Threads_Processes_IPC/IPC/synchronization/Mutex)